sienna-white/convert_grib2nc/README.md

       2018110800/
       ... etc

 From what I can tell, when you download grib files from the internet, they come tarballed as these directories.
 So hopefully getting this directory structure isn't too much of a hassle.
 Each folder name contains very important info about the date of the grib files.
 The format is [YEAR][MONTH][DAY][HOUR].
+Inside, the grib files represent forecasts starting \textit{from that start time.}.
+So if the name of the folder ends in 18 (6pm) than the first file is the forecast at 6pm, second file is 7pm, etc.

 I am going to try and document how best to run WPS to convert GRIB files from HRRR-Smoke model runs into input files for GSI.
 I created this directory as a base directory with all the needed files (thank you